andrew/ultimate-awesome/README.md

 - [frontend-design-resources](https://github.com/megh-bari/frontend-design-resources) - All-in-one resource kit for frontend devs & designer.
 - [awesome-object-SLAM](https://github.com/520xyxyzq/awesome-object-SLAM) - A curated list of Object SLAM papers and resources.
 - [Active-SLAM-Paper-List](https://github.com/DoongLi/Active-SLAM-Paper-List) - This repository primarily organizes papers, code, and other relevant materials related to Active SLAM and Robotic Exploration.
-- [awesome-ember](https://github.com/nmec/awesome-ember) - A curated list of awesome Ember.js things.
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
 - [Awesome-AI-Scientist](https://github.com/ResearAI/Awesome-AI-Scientist) - This is a survey of research on AI scientists, AI researchers, AI engineers, and a series of AI-driven research studies.
 - [awesome-persian-youtubers](https://github.com/SamaneYaghoubi/awesome-persian-youtubers) - لیست بهترین یوتیوبرهای فارسی زبان.
 - [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [awesome-machine-learning-engineer](https://github.com/superlinear-ai/awesome-machine-learning-engineer) - 🤓 A curated awesome list of Machine Learning Engineering resources.
 Feel free to contribute!.
-- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-opendirectories](https://github.com/Devaro3/awesome-opendirectories) - Websites for data hoarders - grouped by category.
 - [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
 - [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
+- [awesome-ember](https://github.com/nmec/awesome-ember) - A curated list of awesome Ember.js things.
 - [awesome-digital-marketing](https://github.com/paulbradish/awesome-digital-marketing) - 😎 A curated list of awesome digital marketing guides, resources, services, & more.
+- [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
+Feel free to contribute here.
 - [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [awesome-alice](https://github.com/sameoldmadness/awesome-alice) - Библиотеки и ресурсы для Яндекс.Диалогов.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [Awesome-Video-LMM-Post-Training](https://github.com/yunlong10/Awesome-Video-LMM-Post-Training) - 🔥🔥🔥 Latest Papers, Codes and Datasets on Video-LMM Post-Training.
-- [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
-Feel free to contribute here.
 - [awesome-security-collection](https://github.com/alphaSeclab/awesome-security-collection) - 1000+ GitHub Security Resource Collection Repos.
 - [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.
 - [awesome-bfm-papers](https://github.com/friedrichyuan/awesome-bfm-papers) - A curated list of behavior(al) foundation model (BFM) papers, articles, tutorials, slides, and projects.